Lois Browne-Evans: Family

 Lois Marie Browne was born on Parson's Road, Pembroke, one of four children of James Browne, a contractor and owner of the Clayhouse Inn, and his wife Emmeline (née Charles).
 Her parents and grandparents emigrated to Bermuda from Nevis and St. Kitts in 1914, part of a large influx of West Indians that had begun in the latter years of the 19th century.

 She married Trinidadian-born John Evans in 1958, and the couple had three children: Ernestine, Donald, and Nadine.
 John Evans co-founded, in 1976, the West Indian Association of Bermuda.

 Legacy

-Several months after her death, the PLP government under Premier Dr. Ewart Brown decided that a planned new police station/court house would be named after Browne-Evans.
+Several months after her death, the PLP government under Premier Dr. Ewart Brown decided that a planned new police station/courthouse would be named after Browne-Evans.
 In 2008, Brown's government created a National Heroes Day holiday to commemorate Browne-Evans, intended to replace the existing national holiday Bermuda Day (later changed to replace the Queen's Official Birthday).